jeffreysorgen/golf-club-sensors/KWS.md

 Let's now reprogram the device utilizing Key Word Spotting to do the same thing just by speaking into the microphone "Yes" and "No" for on and off.

+1. Use the microphone library
+2. Test simple code that the mic works ("check, check..." lights up the LED)
+3. (big step here) Get it to understand the words "Yes" and "No" versus all other words. _Only need the word "Yes" in the end, so will go through this process again later._

 . . . . . . . . .

 #### Key Word Spotting